 For many, driving toward perfection, being flawless and continually measuring their performance to live error-free is their ultimate goal.

-Often people strive for perfection out of fear of failure and spend their time mourning their disappointments instead of revelling in their achievements and looking to the future.
+Often people strive for perfection out of fear of failure and spend time mourning their disappointments instead of revelling in their achievements and looking to the future.
 Whatever the reason, there is a high price to pay when perfection is the goal.

 The Downside of Striving for Perfection

-Changing your Focus and Behaviour
+Changing Your Focus and Behaviour

 - Stop being your biggest critic